 — Greg Isenberg

-We are finally coming out of the dull doldrums of humans searching by hand, filtering, reading, skimming, overlooking, running multiple tabs and searches, going too fast, making mistakes, taking wrong turns, making videos, shooting videos, dealing with forms, and waiting for humans to reply by email.
-We are in a new era of getting things done.
-That means eliminating the bottlenecks and gatekeepers and streamlining not just the flow of information but the flow of business and innovation.
+We are finally coming out of the dull doldrums of humans searching by hand, filtering, reading, skimming, overlooking, running multiple tabs and searches, going too fast, making mistakes, taking wrong turns, shooting and editing videos, filling out forms, and waiting for humans to reply by email.

 We’re finally entering the era I described in my book, Pull, from 2010.
 You can buy it on Amazon today, and I highly recommend the hardcover version for the best reading experience, though I understand many people would prefer the Kindle version.

-We’re doing it differently than I envisioned, but the goal is still the same: give customers the ability to pull products and services to them and focus on the outcome rather than the intermediary processes.
+We’re doing it differently than I envisioned, but the goal is still the same: give customers the ability to pull products and services, focus on the outcome, and streamline the intermediary processes.
 Markets are conversations, not linear processes.
 The goals keep changing as society moves forward.
 Let’s dig in.

 Websites are dinosaurs